 Modern CAD Viewer

-Glovius is a modern 3D CAD viewer for CATIA, NX, STEP, IGES, Pro/ENGINEER and Creo, SolidWorks, Inventor and Solid Edge files.
+Glovius CAD viewer supports CATIA, NX, STEP, IGES, Pro/ENGINEER and Creo, SolidWorks, Inventor, and Solid Edge files.
 Take accurate measurements, cut dynamic sections, compare differences between models and export to 3D PDF, STL and Glovius Mobile.

-Buy Glovius licenses from $480/year.
+Buy Glovius CAD Viewer licenses from $480/year.
 Permanent license also available in node locked and floating configurations.

 "Glovius is definitely an excellent viewer software.
 We use it to provide data and presentations across the company from manufacturer engineer till project manager.
 We also use it to provide Bill of Materials (BOM) to our archive department and more..."